kubescape/kubescape.io/docs/use_cases/argocd-gates-using-kubescape.md

 Kubescape is woven into the ArgoCD deployment process, with its scans initiated through additional steps in the Application resource definition.

-Kubescape extends its functionality to examine Kubernetes manifests and Docker images, identifying both misconfigurations and vulnerabilities.
+Kubescape examines Kubernetes manifests and Docker images, identifying both misconfigurations and vulnerabilities.

 ### Implementing Pre-Sync and Sync Hooks: